What to wear for winter running and winter trail running tips

 It's surprisingly easy to get into trouble on long winter runs, especially if the weather turns or you roll an ankle in the middle of some remote moorland.
 Setting off prepared for every eventuality (within reason) gives you the reassurance that you can get yourself out of sticky situations.

-Keep your running vest or a small dry bag packed with a few essentials so you can fly out the door without spending half your morning packing.
+Keep a small dry bag packed with a few essentials so you can fly out the door without spending half your morning packing.
 The Fell Running Association minimum race kit list is a good place to start.
-But for longer, more remote runs you may want to consider packing a stripped-back version of what you’d carry in a hillwalking daypack, including a very basic first aid kit.
+But for longer, more remote runs you may want to consider packing a stripped-back version of what you'd carry in a hillwalking daypack, including a very basic first aid kit.

 Head torch – A good running head torch allows you to keep your feet (and incisors!) when the light fails.
 It can also be used to signal for help in an emergency.
+Choose one with at least 500 lumens for mountain and trail running.

 Spare warm layer – Always pack one more layer than you think you'll need, whether it's a lightweight insulated jacket or a waterproof jacket and trousers to keep the wind off.

 Map and compass – The lithium-ion batteries in your phone or GPS can plummet without warning in cold weather.
 Luckily, a map and compass will never run out of battery.
 You could print/photocopy the section of map you need or take a mini Harvey Ultramap to save weight.
+Keep your phone warm against your body to preserve battery life.

 A man running through a puddle in winter with a head torch on